menotti/playground-41d1904q/markdowns/frameworks.md

 ```cpp
 x = (b + sqrt( b*b - a*c*4.0f))/(a*2.0f);
 ```
-It's just working with floats, you just need to remember that these variables are vectors.
+It's like working with floats, you just need to remember that these variables are vectors.

 ## C++ Frameworks for SIMD computation